Juan Pablo Pino

-Juan Pablo Pino Puello (born 30 March 1987) is a Colombian professional footballer who plays as a forward.
+Juan Pablo Pino Puello (born 30 March 1987) is a Colombian former professional footballer who plays as a forward.

 Club career

+Independiente Medellin

+Pino began his professional career with Independiente Medellín in 2004.
+He stayed with the Colombian club until the 2006 Finalizacion season.

 Monaco

+In January 2007, Pino joined AS Monaco.
 On 10 February 2007, Pino played his first Ligue 1 match for Monaco against Paris Saint-Germain.
+In January 2008, he was loaned out to Sporting Charleroi of Belgium.
+He returned for the 2008–09 season, which was one of the best of his career, where he scored six goals in 23 appearances, including a brace against Stade Rennais on 18 April 2009.

 Galatasaray

 On 19 July 2010, Galatasaray announced that Pino had joined the team on a three-year contract for a sum of €3 million.
-The 23-year-old has signed a three-year deal with his new club.
+He made his debut in the Europa League qualifying round match against OFK Beograd on 29 July.

-He was picked man of the match during the Istanbul derby against Fenerbahçe in Kadikoy which finished 0–0 on 24 October 2010.
-Pino scored his first goal against Antalyaspor on 30 October 2010 which ended in a 2–1 victory for Galatasaray.
+He was picked man of the match during the Istanbul derby against Fenerbahçe which finished 0–0 on 24 October 2010.
+Pino scored his first goal for the club on 30 October 2010 against Antalyaspor, a match which ended in a 2–1 victory for Galatasaray.

 Before the 2011–12 season, the new Galatasaray manager, Fatih Terim left him in Istanbul and did not call him for a pre-season camp.
 On 29 August he left on loan to for Al-Nassr for €400,000.

-Return to Galatasaray
+Pino scored his first goal for Al Nassr with a free kick in a 2–1 loss against Al-Ettifaq.
+He went on to score four more goals for the Saudi Arabian club, before a foot injury in February cut his season short.

-After Pino returned from his loan spell at Al Nassr, he expressed his interest to stay at Galatasaray, however Terim refused Pino's interest to stay at Galatasaray and was not included in the Austria training camp squad.
+After Pino returned from his loan spell at Al Nassr, he expressed his interest to stay at Galatasaray, however Terim refused Pino's interest to stay at the Turkish club and his contract was terminated.

 Mersin İdman Yurdu

-On 20 July 2012, Pino signed for Turkish club, Mersin İdman Yurdu for a fee of €100,000 on a two-year contract.
-After the team's training camp in Slovenia, the club and the player mutually terminated their contract.
+On 20 July 2012, Pino signed for another Turkish club, Mersin İdman Yurdu, for a fee of €100,000 on a two-year contract.
+However, after the team's training camp in Slovenia, the club and the player mutually terminated their contract.
 The club cited inability to adjust to the club as the reason for the termination.

 Olympiacos

 On 14 September 2012, Pino was in talks with the Greek club, Olympiacos F.C. to play for the team in the 2013 season.
-He made his debut against Veria F.C. in a 3–0 home win, contributing two assists.
+He made his debut against Veria in a 3–0 home win, contributing two assists.
+However, he only made a few appearances throughout the season due to injury complications, and left the club at the end of the season.